 Development of an individual investigation.
 Prerequisite(s): Open to majors only.
 Permission of chair, Department of Art and Design.
+Notes: A grade of S or U is recorded.

 Development of an individual investigation.
 Prerequisite(s): Open to majors only.
 Permission of chair, Department of Art and Design.
+Notes: A grade of S or U is recorded.